Working Together to Protect Your Family’s Interests

 Our Experienced Collaborative Divorce Attorneys

 Goranson Bain Ausley lawyers are leaders in Texas in the Collaborative Divorce process.
-Over 50 % of our lawyers have been collaboratively trained and have supported many Austin, Plano, and Dallas families with Collaborative Divorces.
+Over 50 % of our lawyers have been collaboratively trained and have supported many Texas families with collaborative divorces.
 We empower families to find productive, customized solutions to help them face the future with confidence.
 Contact a Collaborative Divorce attorney today to learn more about your legal options.
-Goranson Bain Ausley has three office locations in Dallas, Plano, and Austin.
+Goranson Bain Ausley has three office locations in Dallas, Plano, and Austin, Texas.